Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Proposed WCT-Recognition Algorithms Based on Deep Learning

 \subsection{Multi-Task Classification}

 The detailed steps for multi-task classification are provided in Algorithm 2, where the method for generating the training and inference data sets is the same as Steps 1-11 in Algorithm 1.
 The key discrepancy between single-task and multi-task classifications lies in how the training and inference data sets are labeled.
-As pointed out previously, a WCT can be jointly characterized by a few features including delay spread, channel correlation type, and Doppler spread, among others.
+As pointed out previously, a WCT can be jointly characterized by a few features including delay spread/frequency selectivity, channel correlation type, and Doppler spread, among others.
 Let's take delay spread, channel correlation type, and Doppler spread these three features as an example.
-Assuming the WCT considered are AWGN with low correlation (and 0 Hz Doppler Spread), EPA5 with low correlation, EPA5 with high correlation, EVA700 with low correlation, and EVA700 with high correlation, then there are three delay spread values, two channel correlation values, and three Doppler spread values.
-The labels for the three delay spread values are [1 0 0], [0 1 0], and [0 0 1], the labels for the two correlation values are [1 0] and [0 1], and the labels for the three Doppler spread values are [1 0 0], [0 1 0], and [0 0 1].
-Finally, the labels for each characteristic are concatenated into an $8\times1$ vector to form the overall label for multi-task (three-task in this case) learning using the DNN, e.g., EPA5 with high correlation corresponds to the label [0 1 0 0 1 1 0 0], where the first three digits [0 1 0] indicates EPA, the following two digits [0 1] represents high correlation, and the last three digits [1 0 0] denotes 5 Hz Doppler spread.
+Assuming the WCT considered are AWGN with low correlation (and 0 Hz Doppler Spread), EPA5 with low correlation, EPA5 with high correlation, EVA700 with low correlation, and EVA700 with high correlation, then there are three frequency selectivity categories (AWGN, EPA, and EVA), two spatial correlation types (low and high), and three Doppler spread values (0, 5, and 700 Hz).
+The labels for the three frequency selectivity categories are [1 0 0], [0 1 0], and [0 0 1], the labels for the two spatial correlation types are [1 0] and [0 1], and the labels for the three Doppler spread values are [1 0 0], [0 1 0], and [0 0 1].
+Finally, the labels for each characteristic are concatenated into an $8\times1$ vector to form the overall label for multi-task (three-task in this case) learning using the DNN, e.g., EPA5 with high correlation corresponds to the label [0 1 0 0 1 0 1 0], where the first three digits [0 1 0] indicates EPA, the following two digits [0 1] represents high correlation, and the last three digits [0 1 0] denotes 5 Hz Doppler spread.
 The labels for the other WCTs can be derived similarly.
 Then the training and inference data sets generated above are employed to train a DNN offline to obtain a trained DNN that can determine an instantaneous WCT online, where the WCT is determined via the combination of all the channel features assorted by the DNN.

-It is noteworthy that in addition to being utilized for WCT determination, each of the wireless channel features acquired from the multi-task learning can also be adopted individually in subsequent Rx processing.
+It is noteworthy that in addition to being utilized for WCT recognition, each of the wireless channel features acquired from the multi-task learning can also be adopted individually in subsequent Rx processing.